zjsong/SSPL/README.md

 ```
 python main.py
 ```
 **Note:** We found that learning rates have vital influence on SSPL's performance.
-So we recommend to use the early stopping strategy to select hyperparameters and avoid overfitting.
+So we suggest that using the early stopping strategy to select hyperparameters and avoid overfitting.

 ### Test